 - How?
 Surprise us with a treat we can eat.
 It means so much to me when a friend goes out of their way to ensure they have milk I can drink in their fridge, and I get allll the feels when somebody has gone to the trouble of buying safe ingredients and baking for me.
 (Love you Laura.)

 Breastfeeding with CMPA is hard, weaning will likely be even harder (I’ll still be feeding for a while, after all).
-I’m already feeling sad about the lack of chocolate and cheese this Christmas (last year was because I was pregnant!).
+I’m already feeling sad about the lack of chocolate and cheese this Christmas – although I have discovered a brilliant dairy-free chocolate truffle recipe!
 I’m also feeling anxious about our Christmas dinner, weeks before the event, in case I have an inadvertent slip up.

 Please, don’t underestimate how difficult breastfeeding with CMPA can be – your support can be the difference between us coping or feeling totally overwhelmed.